-For many years, the District has participated on the Technical Advisory Committee ("TAC") for the Water Augmentation Study ("WAS") of the Los Angeles and San Gabriel Rivers Watershed Council.
+- For over a decade, the District has participated on the Technical Advisory Committee ("TAC") for the Water Augmentation Study ("WAS") of the Los Angeles and San Gabriel Rivers Watershed Council.
 WAS is a multi-year investigation into the feasibility of capturing more local storm runoff, which would otherwise discharge into the storm drains, channels, and ultimately be lost to the ocean.
 Local stormwater captured from small-scale sites (e.g. neighborhoods, parks, ball fields, etc.) using various infiltration practices (e.g. bioswales, infiltration basins, and porous pavements) represents a potential source of new replenishment water, above and beyond the stormwater currently captured and used for percolation at the existing spreading grounds.
-As a TAC member.
-WRD helps to steer the study to examine and ensure that this new source of recharge water does not degrade groundwater quality if allowed to percolate at local sites.
+As a TAC member, WRD helps to steer the study to examine and ensure that this new source of recharge water does not degrade groundwater quality if allowed to percolate at local sites.
 In 2012, with financial contributions from the District, two lysimeters were installed as part of the WAS investigation to evaluate the potential impacts of the locally captured stormwater on groundwater quantity and quality at the Elmer Avenue neighborhood BMP demonstration project constructed in 2009.
-Monitoring of the lysimeters began in early 2013.
-To date, the Elmer Ave project received only one storm of sufficient size for collecting stormwater samples from the lysimeters, in December 2013; however, the collected volumes were not sufficient to allow laboratory analysis.
-Therefore, the lysimeter monitoring program will be extended through 2014.
+Monitoring of the lysimeters began in early 2013 and extended through 2014.
+The results of the water quality sampling at Elmer Avenue is summarized in Council for Watershed Health's 2014 Annual Monitoring Report for Prop 84 Storm Water Grant Program Agreement #12-425-550 (Assessing the Effect of Long-Term Stormwater Infiltration on Groundwater Quality; Continued Monitoring of the Los Angeles Basin Water Augmentation Study Infiltration Best Management Practices (BMPs)). - The Stormwater Recharge Feasibility Study, which began mid-2011 and was completed in August 2012, investigated regional and distributed alternatives to capture more stormwater from parcels within the District service area for groundwater recharge.
+To identify and prioritize catchments or parcels with greatest potential to provide additional groundwater recharge and reduce pollutant loading to surface water bodies, an in-depth, regional assessment was conducted using spatial analysis and locally developed models, including the Structural Best management practices Prioritization and Analysis Tool ("SBPAT"), the Groundwater Augmentation Model ("GWAM"), and the WRD/USGS MODular three-dimensional finite-difference ground-water FLOW model

-• The Stormwater Recharge Feasibility Study, which began mid-2011 and was completed in August 2012, investigated regional and distributed alternatives to capture more stormwater from parcels within the District service area for groundwater recharge.
-To identify and prioritize catchments or parcels with greatest potential to provide additional groundwater recharge and reduce pollutant loading to surface water bodies, an in-depth, regional assessment was conducted using spatial analysis and locally developed models, including the Structural Best management practices Prioritization and Analysis Tool ("SBPAT"), the Groundwater Augmentation Model ("GWAM"), and the WRD/USGS MODular three-dimensional finite-difference ground-water FLOW model ("MODFLOW").
+("MODFLOW").
 The assessment considered a suite of factors important to siting groundwater recharge projects (e.g. surface flows, soil conditions, depth to water, and subsurface geologic conditions, preexisting contamination, and permanent dewatering activities) as well as local water quality objectives.